rodioniam/ls_web_app/README.md

 ## What it does

-Allocator lets you distribute 10 points between two custom-named cards — they can represent anyone or anything.
+App lets you distribute 10 points between two custom-named cards - they can represent anyone or anything.
 Once you've split the points, you can apply bonus and penalty modifiers to each card (e.g. *+0.5 for being kind today*, *−0.8 for scratching the couch*) and see the final score at the end of the day.